talitaoliveira/ecmascript-studies/README.md

-# ⭐️ Basic project with Webpack + Babel ⭐️
+# ⭐️ Ecmascript Studies ⭐️

-A basic structure to initiate a new project using Webpack + Babel (to use the new features of EcmaScript)
+Repository with purpose to study new features of ecmascript

 ## Run project